christiam/web-blast-k8s/README.md

 ## Instructions

-These should work on the GCP cloud shell or a machine with kubectl, docker, make, envsubst, and the GCP CLI SDK.
+These should work on the GCP cloud shell or a machine with kubectl, docker, git, make, envsubst, and the GCP CLI SDK.
+This assumes the necessary GCP account roles/permissions are set (e.g.: GCE, GKE).

 1. Clone this repo: `git clone https://github.com/christiam/web-blast-k8s`
 1. `cd web-blast-k8s`